-Whatever counterarguments come to this, or evasions ignore it, at the bottom they will be saying children who had nothing to do with climate and related crises should suffer and die, while families that benefited and in many cases perpetuated the crisis should live and profit.
+Whatever counterarguments come to this, or evasions ignore it, at bottom they will be saying children who had nothing to do with climate and related crises should suffer and die, while families that benefited and in many cases perpetuated the crisis should live and profit.

-What are the drivers of death and full measures of costs?
+What are the drivers of death, and full measures of costs?

 Self-determination and one's share equity in a democracy (the quantifiable capacity to control who has influence of oneself) are measurable values, broken into eight metrics below.
-After 1948 the UN and member states authority were contingent upon those values, which first require human rights, beginning with the creation of power relations-exponentially the largest driver of human experience-with the HRC's recognition of "The right to found a family [which implies, in principle, the possibility to procreate and live together]."
+After 1948 the UN and member states authority were contingent upon those values, which first require human rights, beginning with the creation of power relations-exponentially the largest driver of human experience-with the HRC's recognition of "The right to found a family [which[implies, in principle, the possibility to procreate and live together."

-Instead of honoring that right and using it to ensure sustainable and equitable family planning, by 1968 the UN and member states - under pressure from wealthy families from the United States, the Vatican, and other churches - had gutted that right, developing and adhering instead to a norm that even first-year law students recognize as 1) unsustainable, and 2) seemingly designed to evade child equity to allow wealthy families to enrich their children through growth-based investments.
+Instead of honoring that right and using it to ensure sustainable and equitable family planning, by 1968 the UN and member states-under pressure from wealthy families from the United States and as well as the Vatican and other churches had gutted the right, developing and adhering instead to a norm that even first year law students realize 1) is not sustainable, and 2) seems designed to evade child equity to allow wealthy families to enrich their children through growth based investments.
 "The protection of the family and of the child remains the concern of the international community.
 Parents have a basic human right to determine freely and responsibly the number and the spacing of their children."

 This is a declaration that humans are somehow magically free and equal, rather than having to be positioned to be so.
-It appeals to our desire that no matter our positioning in the world, we are always free to create and lord over others.
+It appeals to our desire, that no matter our positioning in the world, we are always free to create and lord over others.
 This, and the hiding of wealth and subsequent doubling of world populations did more to harm decolonization and efforts to reshape political orders around rights to self-determination than any other factor.

-It skewed what it fundamentally means to self-determine, which is the basic value for political legitimacy.
+It skewed what it fundamentally means to self-determine, which is the basic value, and certainly for political legitimacy.
 Professor Ronald Dworkin was wrong - there is primacy of value, more than just unity of value.
-There is a need to co-include - sensitive to our own positionality - before we coexist, so that all voices matter as a criterion for ensuring truth and value.
+There is a need to co-include - sensitive to our own positionality - before we co-exist so that all voices matter, as a criterion for ensuring truth and value.